 A 20-year immediate annuity distributes roughly 6.617% of the original investment over 20 years.
 A 20-year fixed annuity yields 3.65% fixed interest annually for 20 years.

 What’s the difference between a fixed annuity and a CD?

 Annuities often allow a percentage of the contract value to be withdrawn annually without penalty.
 Certificates of Deposit (CD) generally include penalties if withdrawing before the CD matures.
 The issuing insurance company guarantees fixed annuities.
-CDs are backed by the FDIC by up to $250,000 per depositor, per institution.
+The FDIC backs CDs by up to $250,000 per depositor per institution.
 Fixed annuity earnings are tax-deferred and earn compounding interest.
 Interest earned from CDs is reported annually as ordinary income unless held as an IRA.
 Fixed annuities offer several income payment options, including a lump sum, annuitization, and systematic withdrawals.
 CDs are paid out in a lump sum.
 The death benefit from Fixed annuities offers a lump sum or a series of payments to beneficiaries and often avoids probate.
 The death benefit from CDs is paid in a sum and may be subject to probate.

 What is the shortest annuity length?

 Do annuities have a hardship withdrawal?